Find out what it takes for the enterprise to receive a subsidy through the Compensation Scheme.

 - at least 20% if you apply for a subsidy for March 2020

-- at least 30% if you apply for a subsidy for April and May 2020
+- at least 30% if you apply for a subsidy for April and later

 The way you calculate the drop in revenue depends on whether the enterprise was established earlier than the same period last year.